davidblackuk/davidblackuk.github.io/_posts/2013-11-01-Displaying-tree-based-data-in-osx-using-monomac-and-c#.md

 ---
 layout: post
-title:  Displaying tree based data in osx using monomac and c# Part 1
+title:  Displaying tree based data in osx using monomac and c#
 location: London, England
 excerpt: How to achieve the same functionality as a windows TreeView on a mac with Monomac
 tags: [osx, monomac, mono]